FYS9720 – Cellular Radio Biology

 The course opens up with an over-view of the physio-chemical principles of absorption of radiation energy at a molecular and cellular level.
 Special emphasis is then placed on the effect of radiation on DNA and the principles for repair and misrepair of DNA-damages including the connection with genetic injuries and cancer.
 Several mathematical models for cell inactivation and its dependency of the dose-rate are included.
 Central themes are also the variation in radiosensitivity with the cell-cycle stage, radiomodifying factors and the influence of radiation damage on cell-cycle regulation and cell death (apoptosis/necrosis).
 The last few lectures give an introduction to the radiobiological principles forming the basis for the mathematical modelling of time-dose relations within radiotherapy including dose-fractionation, calculation of iso-effect curves and brachytherapy.

-After having completed the theme you will:
+After having completed the course you will: